AlankritNayak/LLM_Robot_Integration/README.md

-# Project Title
+# Using LLMs for End-User Friendly Robot Control

-This project is a part of my Master Thesis titled: Using LLMs for End-User Friendly Robot Control
+This project was developed during my Master Thesis.
+It demonstrates a way to integrate LLMs with a Robotic arm.
+It allows users to provide natural language instruction, then converts them into task plans and finally executes the task plans.

 ## Prerequisites